Defunctland

-Defunctland is a video documentary series about the history of discontinued amusement parks and amusement park attractions, created and hosted by Kevin Perjurer, a pseudonymous man living in Florida.
+Defunctland is a video documentary series about the history of discontinued amusement parks and amusement park attractions, created and hosted by Kevin Perjurer.
 The show presents the history and downfall of theme parks and attractions from around the world, most notably those of Disney, Universal, and Six Flags.

 The channel has amassed over 2 million subscribers as of June 2025.
 The success of Defunctland led to two spin-offs: Debunkedland and DefunctTV, both of which premiered in 2018.
-In 2024, the Defunctland series was nominated for Peabody Award in the "Interactive & Immersive" category.
+In 2024, the Defunctland series was nominated for a Peabody Award in the "Interactive & Immersive" category.

-VR Park
+VR park

 Initially, the Defunctland YouTube series was meant to be a showcase for attractions that would be a part of a virtual theme park of the same name.
 Soon after starting the channel in 2017, Perjurer uploaded a video titled "Defunctland VR: The Sorcerer's Hat" to show off the initial prototype of the park.
 While volunteers with knowledge of virtual reality environments did sign up, progress has been considered relatively slow.

 About a year later, Perjurer made a post on his website about the VR Park to explain that it was still happening, as well as show off some of the progress up to that point.
 A video was uploaded in January 2021, showing a virtual reality version of 20,000 Leagues Under the Sea: Submarine Voyage, as well as other parts of the park.